Mira Ricardel: Subsequent developments

 By mid-November, Ricardel had reportedly been offered nearly a dozen other positions within the Trump administration, including the post of United States Ambassador to Estonia, which she refused.
 In January 2019, Fox News reported that she was "under active consideration for a top job at the Pentagon"; that did not happen.
 Since November 2019, Ricardel has served as Principal of The Chertoff Group, a security consulting firm founded by former Secretary of Homeland Security Michael Chertoff and Chad Sweet.

 Memberships, awards, and honors

 In July 2005, Ricardel was awarded the Department of Defense Medal for Distinguished Public Service.

 Ricardel has been a member of the Council on Foreign Relations since 1999.
 She was one of the youngest professionals ever inducted and was nominated by former ambassador to the United Nations Jeane Kirkpatrick.

 Personal life

 While at the Fletcher School, she met Robert Baratta, who has been involved in aspects of Virginia politics and the federal government.
 They married and she became known as Mira Baratta.

 After her marriage to Baratta ended, she married Vincent Ricardel, a photographer.
 She became known as Mira Ricardel.
-From 2017-2021, her husband served as Senior Advisor to the Chairman of the National Endowment for the Humanities.
+From 2017 to 2021, her husband served as Senior Advisor to the Chairman of the National Endowment for the Humanities.